Usage Guide#

 Deserializers can raise a api.CantDeserializeException if they are unable to deserialize the value from the backend, indicating deserialization failed and that caching should proceed to re-generate a value.
 This allows an application that has been updated to gracefully re-cache old items which were persisted by a previous version of the application and can no longer be successfully deserialized.

-New in version 1.1.0: added “deserializer” parameter
+Added in version 1.1.0: added “deserializer” parameter

-New in version 1.2.0: added support for api.CantDeserializeException
+Added in version 1.2.0: added support for api.CantDeserializeException

 • async_creation_runner